Constrained State Estimation -- A Review: Introduction

 \section{Introduction}

-Due to physical laws, technological limitations, kinematic constraints, geometric considerations of many systems, such as material balance, bounds on actuators and plants, target speed constraints and road networks, the states of many dynamical systems are confined within constrained regions.
-Mathematically, the constraints are given by a set of linear or nonlinear equalities or inequalities.
-In general, these constraints cannot be incorporated in the state-space model without a major increase in the complexity of the model.
-Taking constraints into account leads to physically meaningful and more accurate estimates.
-For instance, the exploitation of a known road network has been proven effective in tracking of ground vehicles \cite{yang02}.
-Similarly, in a maritime scenario, the knowledge on shipping lanes and sea/land distinction can improve the tracking and detection performance \cite{batt02}.
+The states of many dynamical systems are confined within constrained regions owing to relevant physical laws, geometric considerations, and kinematic limits, such as material balance, maximum power rating, bounds on the output of actuators and plants, and speed constraints in road networks \cite{amor2019constrained, albers2019ensemble}.
+The mathematical formulation of such constraints involves defining a set of (non)linear relationships in the form of (in)equalities constraining the state estimates.
+One possible solution is to incorporate the constraints into the state-space model of the system.
+However, generally, that is not possible without a significant increase in the complexity of the model.
+During the state estimation process, taking constraints into account leads to accurate and physically relevant estimates.
+For instance, the exploitation of a known road network has been proven effective in the tracking of ground vehicles \cite{yang02}.
+Similarly, in a maritime scenario, the knowledge of shipping lanes and sea/land distinction can improve the tracking and detection performance \cite{batt02}.

-The general state space hidden Markov models provide an extremely flexible framework for modeling discrete-time dynamical systems.
-Dynamic systems are modeled using state evaluation and observation relations.
-The former captures the evolution of the state with time and later provides noisy measurement of a probably nonlinear function of the state.
-The great descriptive power of these models comes at the expense of intractability: it is impossible to obtain analytic solutions to the inference problems with the exception of a small number of particulary simple cases.
-In the Bayesian framework, inference of the hidden state given all available observations at that time relies upon the posterior density function (pdf).
-For the linear and Gaussian estimation problems, optimal solution can be obtained by the Kalman filter.
-For nonlinear and non-Gaussian state-space models, there are two fundamental techniques have been emerging: parametric and nonparametric.
-The parametric techniques are based on the extended Kalman filter, unscented Kalman filter, ensemble Kalman filter and moving horizon estimation.
-The non-parametric techniques are based on Sequential Monte Carlo as known particle filtering.
+The state-space representation provides an extremely flexible framework for modeling discrete-time dynamical systems using two mathematical relationships, i.e., the state transition and observation.
+The former captures the evolution of the hidden state over time, and the latter provides the noisy measurement of a (non)linear function of the state.
+The descriptive power of the state-space representation comes at the expense of intractability.
+Generally, it is not possible to obtain an analytic solution to the state estimation problem except for a small number of cases, e.g., linear systems with Gaussian noise.

+In the Bayesian framework, the inference of the hidden state given all available observations relies upon estimating the posterior density function (pdf).
+For the linear systems with Gaussian noise, the closed-form optimal solution is given by the Kalman filter (KF).
+On the other hand, for nonlinear and non-Gaussian state-space models, two fundamental techniques have been emerging, parametric and nonparametric \cite{thrun2002probabilistic}.
+The parametric methods include the extended Kalman filter (EKF), unscented Kalman filter (UKF), ensemble Kalman filter (EnKF), and moving horizon estimation.
+The nonparametric techniques are based on sequential Monte Carlo methods and include particle filters (PF) \cite{thrun2002probabilistic}.